Throughout history, humans have destroyed ecosystems in the pursuit of better well-being through cultural and technological advancement.

 It's now being discovered that an additional and dangerous result of our advancements is the effect our modern lifestyles have on the ecosystem inside of us, the microbiome.

-For ages, this perfectly balanced internal ecosystem helped to regulate our weight, immune system, elimination of damaged cells, inflammation, mood, and hormones while also playing an essential role in digesting, producing, and absorbing essential nutrients.
+For ages, this perfectly balanced internal ecosystem helped to regulate our weight, immune system, and elimination of damaged cells, inflammation, mood, and hormones while also playing an essential role in digesting, producing, and absorbing essential nutrients.

-You can follow the 4 Rs of gut health: Remove, Replace, Repair, and Reinoculate.
+You can follow the 4 Rs of gut health: Remove, Replace, Repair, and Reinoculate

 Remove - Remove foods from your diet that cause damage, inflammation, and feed the less favorable microbes.
 These include pesticides, sugars, refined carbohydrates, processed, and fried foods.